-It usually takes about 4-6 weeks to get your passport in the mail after turning in your application.
-If you expedite the process (for an additional fee), it can take 2-3 weeks.
+Due to COVID-19, Department of State estimates are that routine service will take up to 11 weeks to get your passport in the mail after turning in your application.
+If you expedite the process (for an additional fee), it can take up to 7 weeks.

 If you need your passport in less than three weeks, please contact a Department of State Passport Agency directly to request an appointment with them.
 You can learn more about that process through these links: